 Leave reality at the door, friends… and let this immersive artistic experience be your escape from the real-life wacky world we live in today.
 And here’s the cool part, WHAT and HOW you experience this exhibit during your visit is totally up to you.

-“It’s a choose-your-own adventure with layers of quests, mysteries, and scavenger hunts people can opt into if they like,” co-founder Olivia Mansion explained.
-“Or they can simply enjoy all of the art, escape reality and immerse and photograph themselves in a beautiful place!”
+“It’s a choose-your-own-adventure with layers of quests, mysteries, and scavenger hunts people can opt into if they like,” co-founder Olivia Mansion explained.
+“Or they can simply enjoy all of the art, escape reality and immerse and photograph themselves in a beautiful place!
+At Fairgrounds St. Pete we’ve collaborated with more than 60 artists, and over 40 creative and entrepreneurial collaborators.
+We are providing a platform for our creative community to come together, experiment and grow.”

 It’s wild, it’s bright, it’s whimsical and it almost doesn’t make sense until you take a closer look and everything starts to come together.